-15.5 Associated communications equipment (Table 1-2)
+15.5 Tele-protectionAssociated communications equipment (Table 1-2)

+This is also known as associated telecommunications equipment.
 The equipment used for tripping in a communications assisted trip scheme is a vital piece of the trip circuit.
 Remote action causing a local trip can be thought of as another parallel trip path to the trip coil that must be tested.